 If your email contains multiple buttons, make sure your main CTA is the one that stands out most

-MeUndies gets their CTA right with a clear message and contrasting purple color that fits the design and stands out against the black background.
+MeUndies gets its CTA right with a clear message and contrasting purple color that fits the design and stands out against the black background.
 They've also managed to get punny with their CTA while still making the message clear.

 Now you’ve learned all the best practices to create scary fun Halloween emails, it’s time to plan your campaign!